 - Double-check that your packaging meets FedEx requirements.
 The above information will have you in great shape, but it doesn’t hurt to run additional checks.
 FedEx’s website is full of shipping How-To guides for various products, including food and beverages.
 Their guidelines include using refrigerants that match product temperature requirements, using waterproof plastic bags, and increasing the amount of insulation for larger products.

 Frequently Asked Questions About How to Ship Food

 Running an online food business is both fun and rewarding.
 However, the excitement and profits are contingent upon getting your products to customers safe and sound.

 Shipping food is pretty straightforward as long as you’re familiar with what’s required.
 Here are some frequently asked questions and our answers to help:

 Yes, you can send food through the mail as long as you adhere to all shipping carrier regulations.
 Most food products, especially dried, packaged, and shelf-stable items, can be safely shipped in the mail.

-Items like fresh produce, products that spoil quickly like dairy and meat, and controlled substances aren't safe for shipping.
+Items like fresh produce, eggs, products that spoil quickly like dairy and meat, and controlled substances aren't safe for shipping.
 You can ship drinks more effectively after you know how to ship alcohol.
 However, the other products are at great risk for going bad, if it’s legal to ship one of them at all.